My latest book is published!

 When is the next colouring book coming?

-Customers who’d bought the Unicorns book have asked when my next colouring book is coming out.
-Unfortunately, there isn’t another book in the works as of right now.
-I have been asked to work on a number of other colouring books since finishing Unicorns.
+Customers who’d bought the Unicorns book often ask when my next colouring book is coming out.
+The short answer – there isn’t another book in the works as of right now.
+I’ve had a few publishers ask if I’d work on a number of other colouring books since finishing Unicorns.
 We got so far as producing sample covers and a few pages of content for books on the theme of: Tattoos, Dream Catchers, Kaleidoscope patterns and Horror.
 Although due to budget constraints we couldn’t quite make it work.

 Here’s a few coloured samples from the book: